lucaschlm/Virtual-Museum-AITour/README.md

 ## 📜 License
 MIT License – Use, modify, and share freely!

 ---

-This should give your repository an engaging and structured README!
-Une fois que tu ajoutes des visuels et une bande-annonce, il sera encore plus attractif. 🚀
+This README now includes engaging screenshots and a trailer to showcase **Athena Museum** in the best possible way! 🚀